ynab guide

 The average monthly income of this person is just over $5,100.
 Some months, it’s not even half that, while other months reach nearly $9,000.
 Take the surplus in those high-paying months and set that money aside for future months.

-Create your budget based on about $5,000.
+Create your plan based on a baseline of about $5,000.
 Imagine it’s March, and you made $8,700.
-You would assign $5,000 to categories in your March budget.
+You would assign $5,000 to categories in your spending plan for March.
 When you’re done, you’d have $3,700 left.

-Move over to April’s budget and assign those dollars to April’s expenses until you get to zero.
+Move over to April’s plan and assign those dollars to April’s expenses until you get to zero.
 Now you have a head start on April and only need to bring $1,300 to finish the month.

-While the amount of money coming in is out of your control, you reclaim control by only budgeting the overall average.
+While the amount of money coming in is out of your control, you can reclaim control by only budgeting the overall average.

 Now, if you happen to get started on a low-income month, you’ll want to cut as much unnecessary spending as possible.
 Eventually, in a high-income month, you’ll get a chance to gain some ground.